(header photo of Indigo Swing and Brian Setzer, by John Ambrosino of City Rat Photo)

 It came down to the fact that Neo-Swing in the late 90s was a breath of fresh air that music desperately needed, and a way to revisit or create some roots we didn’t have.
 Pulling out a Bobby Darin record, or cranking some Glen Miller and agreeing with your parents and grandparents on music for the first time was pretty cool.
 They still liked the rather sanitized stuff, but the common ground was a new experience.
 A lot of old-school cool held up over the years.

 The 90s and early 2000’s were pre-tech crash, pre real-estate boom and crash (and boom again), gas was ridiculously cheap, flights were much more affordable and overall it felt like people had a lot more time and resources to travel and enjoy life.
-The rifts that divide us (particularly in the USA) in 2018 weren’t there, or maybe they were tucked away so that we didn’t notice.
+The rifts that divide us (particularly in the USA) weren’t there, or maybe they were tucked away so that we didn’t notice.
 Life was a lot simpler, and it opened up the space for us to be obsessed, engrossed, and dancing nearly every night away.

 Since literally everyone except for a tiny handful of people were new to the genre, there was almost no politics, no infighting, no bad blood among scene promoters.
 It was come-as-you-are and dance.
 East coast was as cool as Lindy Hop.
 Making things up was cool.
 Showing other people moves was cool.
 The best dancer in the room was only a few months more experienced than the newest dancer for the most part.
 We were all excited together.